 Draft WG Balloting

-A draft shall successfully pass a WG letter ballot before it can be forwarded to the 802 EC for approval for Sponsor Group voting (see 11 of [rules5]).
+A draft shall successfully pass a WG letter ballot before it can be forwarded to the 802 EC for approval for Standards Committee Group voting (see 11 of [rules5]).
 All letter ballots shall be conducted by electronic balloting.
 The policies and procedures governing WG letter ballots, comment resolution and confirmation letter ballots are contained in the Policies and Procedures of IEEE LMSC (see 11 of [rules5]).
 The duration of a WG ballot as stated in 11 of [rules5], are at least 30 days however for recirculation ballots are at least 15 days.

 The following additional requirements are imposed within 802.15 WG.